 Gorgeous (& Easy!)
 DIY Shiplap Fireplace

-It’s finally time to reveal our big shiplap fireplace wall makeover.
+It’s finally time to reveal our beautiful new black shiplap fireplace wall makeover.
 I feel like I’ve been working on it forever.
-But, it’s done and I couldn’t be happier with it.
+But, it’s DONE and I couldn’t be happier with it.
 Read on for how to create your own DIY shiplap fireplace.

 It’s safe to say I’m completely head over heels in love with this fireplace.
-It has genuinely transformed the look of basically our entire home.
+It genuinely transformed the look of basically our entire home.
 The living room is pretty small.
 Plus, everything is open concept.
-That means you can see the fireplace from almost anywhere in the house.
-Which is a good thing, because it makes me smile every single time I lay eyes on it.
+That means you could see the fireplace from almost anywhere in the house.
+It was a terrible thing before because it was such an eyesore but now?
+Well, it’s a very good thing.

 Let’s chat details!
 If you’ve got a steel trap memory, you might remember what this fireplace looked like before I got started, but it’s likely you won’t.
 I’ve only shown it once or twice here on the blog because it really wasn’t anything special to look at.
 In fact, it was downright ugly.

-Let’s take a little walk down memory lane – here’s what the fireplace looked like on the day we moved in, almost one year ago.
+Let’s take a little walk down memory lane – here’s what the fireplace looked like on the day we moved in.

 The fireplace presented a few unique challenges for us that we didn’t face last time we were renovating a fireplace.
 For one, it’s an angled wall, which really isn’t our favorite look.
 We also didn’t like the tile on the fireplace surround, and with the beige walls and bland details, it was seriously lackluster.